 The pass is available to Aeroplan members in Canada until September 23rd.
 Passes can be purchased for any month through the end of 2020.

 Nothing New Under The Sun

-Pre-dating the Jet Blue offer, American Airlines sold its AAirpass to shore up revenue shortfalls in the 1980s.
-For $250,000, the lifetime membership offered unlimited first class tickets for the purchaser and any guest of their choosing.
+Pre-dating the Jet Blue offer, in the early 1980s American Airlines sold its AAirpass to shore up revenue shortfalls.
+For $250,000, the lifetime membership offered unlimited first-class travel for the purchaser and any guest of their choosing.
 The airline has since discontinued the product and pursued some of its 28 AAirpass customers for violations of the program rules.

 Should There Be More All-You-Can-Fly?